 Video conferencing is ideal for training in a more dynamic way than simply emailing documents to agents.
 Reading through page after page of dry text can make learning difficult, whereas video conferencing leads to a more interactive process.

 Hosting training calls using video enables agents to ask questions in real time, help each other learn, and study visual aids to reinforce valuable points.
 All this makes it a powerful aid in managing remote call center agents effectively.

-Remote management tipp #4: Use QA software to boost productivity and performance
+Remote Management Tip #4: Use QA Software to Boost Productivity and Performance

-QA software like PlayVox lets you monitor agents’ work and identify potential strengths and weaknesses to find improvements.
-This is much easier than trying to work backwards from mistakes or customer complaints, letting you take a more proactive approach in boosting agents’ performance.
+QA software like Playvox lets you monitor agents’ work and identify potential strengths and weaknesses to find improvements.
+This is much easier than trying to work backward from mistakes or customer complaints, letting you take a more proactive approach in boosting agents’ performance.

 You can give your agents real-time feedback and let them share improvement ideas with colleagues using integrated messaging.
 Random customer calls can be submitted for review to help you analyze interactions, finding areas that need work or are worthy of praise.